Are disentangled representations all you need to build speaker anonymization systems?: Introduction

 Recently, embedded speech recognition systems have been proposed to allow voice assistants to work offline.
 However, the performance of these systems is still limited in unfavorable environments (i.e., noisy environments, reverberated speech, strong accents, etc.).
 The alarming study conducted by \cite{fair_speech} showed significant racial disparities in the performance of widespread commercial automated speech recognition (ASR) systems.
 Collecting large speech corpora representative of real users and various usage conditions is necessary to improve ASR performance inclusively.
 But this must be done while preserving user privacy, which means at least keeping the speaker's identity private.

 The research reported in this article deals with the problem of speaker anonymization, which aims to transform a speech signal to remove the source speaker's identity while leaving the spoken content unchanged.
 This research topic has recently received renewed interest with the release of the VoicePrivacy challenge \cite{tomashenkoVoicePrivacy2020Challenge}.
 The VoicePrivacy challenge (VPC) focuses on removing the speaker identity facet of a speech signal; therefore, removing personal information from the spoken content is not part of the challenge.
-The baseline of the VPC \cite{fangSpeakerAnonymizationUsing2019} relies on synthesizing an anonymized speech signal from a random speaker identity, fundamental frequency, and phonetic posterior-grams (PPG) \cite{ppgs}, obtained from the acoustic model of an ASR system.
-PPG represents the articulation of speech sounds corresponding to spoken content and is supposed to be independent of the speaker's identity.
-However, a significant amount of speaker information is still contained in PPG \cite{adiReverseGradientNot2019,differentially_speaker_anon,mine_vq_jeps}.
+The baseline of the VPC \cite{fangSpeakerAnonymizationUsing2019} relies on synthesizing an anonymized speech signal from a random speaker identity, fundamental frequency, and phonetic bottleneck (ASR-BN) \cite{ppgs}, obtained from the acoustic model of an ASR system.
+ASR-BN represents the articulation of speech sounds corresponding to spoken content and is supposed to be independent of the speaker's identity.
+However, a significant amount of speaker information is still contained in ASR-BN \cite{adiReverseGradientNot2019,differentially_speaker_anon,mine_vq_jeps}.
 As they are the highest dimensional frame-level features, they restrict the speaker concealment performance of speaker anonymization systems.
-This paper challenges the notion of disentanglement for the PPG features.
-We present a privacy-preserving PPG extractor that speech synthesis systems can use to generate anonymized speech signals.
+This paper challenges the notion of disentanglement for the ASR-BN features.
+We present a privacy-preserving ASR-BN extractor that speech synthesis systems can use to generate anonymized speech signals.

 To this end, we propose to use vector quantization in an acoustic model to constrain the representation space and induce the network to suppress the speaker identity.
 Vector quantization consists of the approximation of a continuous vector by another vector of the same dimension, but the latter belongs to a finite set of vectors \cite{vector_quantization}.
 Vector quantization is frequently used in lossy data compression.
 In our case, the compression causes the acoustic network to encode the spoken content information into a finite set of vectors.
 As a result, other speaker-related information is less encoded due to a lack of encoding capacity.
 The choice of the quantization dictionary size allows configuring the trade-off between utility (leave the spoken content unchanged) and privacy (speaker identity concealment).
 We experimentally studied several quantization dictionary sizes to evaluate their effect on the generative capability of the speech synthesis system.
 The VoicePrivacy 2022 evaluation toolkit \cite{tomashenko2020voiceprivacy_eval2022} was used to evaluate our approach empirically.